A-Z Guide to Building a Marketplace: How to Validate, Build, Launch, and Grow a Marketplace Startup in 2023

 - Identify the trigger points that activate the pain

-- Find the overlap of step 1 and 2 on LinkedIn
+- Find the overlap of steps 1 and 2 on LinkedIn

 Here are some mentors that can help with customer discovery

-To clarify, your product needs to be functional and “do the thing” but that’s not enough anymore.
+Your product prototype needs to be functional and “do the thing” that would solve your users’ problems.
+But the minimum viable product is not enough anymore.

 It can be: